Product May Have Been Discontinued

 On Company Website1

 Applaws Grain Free canned dog food receives the Advisor’s top rating of 5 stars.

-The Applaws Grain Free product line includes 6 canned dog foods.
+The Applaws Grain Free product line includes the 6 canned dog foods listed below.

 - Applaws Chicken Breast in Broth [S]

 - Applaws Chicken Breast with Pork and Vegetables [S]